Internalized Oppression and Voice: An Adoptee Activist Perspective

 In my view, internalized oppression occurs in our community when adopted adults become a proxy for the continuation of a plenary adoption system that is underpinned by inequality [iv] and exploitation[v].
 Admitting that we are part of a marginalized group is difficult.
 If we call out issues in adoption we are viewed by some as propagating negative stereotypes[vi].
 In fact, what we are championing is social justice and equality and by doing so we are contributing to our collective strength.
 We are promoting our ‘voice’.

 In general, adoptee rights activists are calling out a system that has subjugated and marginalized[vii] minority groups[viii], legitimatized one mother (adoptive) over another (e.g., natural or birth mothers) [ix] [x]and relegated adoptees as ostensibly second-class citizens.
-In Australia, we are campaigning for equality and reform of an archaic plenary adoption system that is arguably oppressive[xi] and highlighting the need for change.
+In Australia, we are campaigning for equality and abolishment of an archaic plenary adoption system that is arguably oppressive[xi] and highlighting the need for change.

-Pursuing this further, and despite the ongoing obstacles, activists like me will continue to lobby to be included in the discourse and reform.
+Pursuing this further, and despite the ongoing obstacles, activists like me will continue to lobby to be included in the discourse.
 We will continue to highlight the structural inequalities that impact vulnerable families and to speak out against measures that can lead to an adoption driven system.
 We will continue to draw attention to the impact of draconian laws (e.g., contact vetoes) as a function of adoption policies and practices, that impact on adoptees and our natural families today.
-We will strive to read and share information that illustrates the drivers that continue to separate children from their biological families, often due to poverty or lack of support systems.
+We will strive to read and share information that illustrates the drivers that continue to separate children from their biological families, often due to surveillance, poverty or lack of support systems.